Start page

 Taking all this into account, we must make the final conclusion that the German-speaking Alans could only be that part of them that during the Great Migration period went to Central Europe, and then to Spain and Africa and, as it turned out, even to the British Isles.
 In other words, under the common name of the Alans, both Germanic-speaking and Iranian-speaking and even Turkic-speaking tribes of the Northern Black Sea region should be hidden, the reason for which could be the transfer of the name of the dominant tribe to other participants in a voluntary or forced union of multilingual tribes.

-Quite recently correspondences have revealed that between the cycle of legends concerning King Arthur, Knights of the Round Table, and the Holy Grail, there is a connection with the Scythian-Sarmatian world.
+Quite recently, the long-known connections between the cycle of legends about King Arthur, the Knights of the Round Table, and the Holy Grail with the Scythian-Sarmatian world have been summarized.
 In 2000, a book was published wherein authors try to explain these relationships (LITTLETON C. SCOTT, MALCOR LINDA A. 2000).
 One of these connections was noticed as one of the first, and later Dumezil recalls it.
 In the multinational epic of the peoples of the Caucasus about the Narts, a described episode of the death of one of the heroes named Batraz has a parallel to the death of King Arthur.
 Both die from the fact that their swords are thrown into the water.

 The one illustration of the book "From Scythia to Camelot": Morte D'Arthur by Daniel Maclise